-AO 2 (Understanding - part (b) questions) AO 2 (Understanding - part (b) questions) Level Mark Level Descriptor Excellent Demonstrates a wide and thorough Level Mark Level Descriptor 4 4 Excellent.
-Demonstrates a wide and thoroug question asks.
-Recognises fully and can explaused in answer.
-Can reason, evaluate and d manner.
-3 3 Good.
-Understands the significance of the quebeyond a purely descriptive approach, demonstrating tourists or material.
+AO 2 (Understanding - part (b) questions)

+10 2 (Un dorotondino g - part (b) questions) a Cambridge Con Level Mark Level Descriptor By.
+4 4 Excellent.
+Demonstrates a wide and thorough understanding of what the question asks.
+Recognises fully and can explain the significance of material used in answer.
+Can reason, evaluate and discuss in a thoughtful, mature manner. de con 3 3 Good.
+Understands the significance of the question.
+Seeks to move clearly beyond a purely descriptive approach, demonstrating touches of maturity and a willingness to engage with and discuss the material.
 2 2 Satisfactory.
 Response is descriptive but makes some effort to offer evaluation.
 The candidate attempts, though with limited success, to move beyond a purely factual approach, with some limited discussion of the material.
 1 1 Basic.
 Limited understanding of the subject.
 The candidate's response is descriptive and immature, with no attempt to discuss or evaluate the material.
 0 0 Irrelevant.
 No response submitted, or clearly lacks any understanding of the subject matter.

+MARKING GUIDELINES

-MARKING GUIDELINES The following suggested responses serve as a guide only.
-Credit should be given for answers which are accurate and valid, and marks awarded according to the level descriptors. - 1 Choose any two of the following passages from the Qur'an, and: - (a) briefly describe the main theme(s) in each passage.
+The following suggested responses serve as a guide only.
+Credit should be given for answers which are accurate and valid, and marks awarded according to the level descriptors.

+- 1 Choose any two of the following passages from the Qur'an, and: - (a) briefly describe the main theme(s) in each passage.